HapticSynaptic/braceletmaker-l10n/README.md

-# OpenBlock-l10n
+# Bracelet Maker-l10n

 [![Publish Npm Package](https://github.com/openblockcc/openblock-l10n/actions/workflows/publish-npm-package.yml/badge.svg)](https://github.com/openblockcc/openblock-l10n/actions/workflows/publish-npm-package.yml) ![](https://img.shields.io/github/license/openblockcc/openblock-l10n)

-Translation of all OpenBlock projects is managed on the Transifex service: https://www.transifex.com/openblockcc/public/
+Translation of all Bracelet Maker projects is managed on the Transifex service: https://www.transifex.com/openblockcc/public/

-This repository collects translations submitted to the OpenBlock projects on Transifex. **Please do not submit PRs.
+This repository collects translations submitted to the Bracelet Maker projects on Transifex. **Please do not submit PRs.
 If you would like to contribute translations, please sign up to translate on Transifex.**

-## Using OpenBlock-l10n in development
+## Using Bracelet Maker-l10n in development

 #### Installation
 ```bash